James Deane (drift driver): Career

 Deane took first place on the podium at the 2019 Oman Oil Marketing International Drift Championship.
 Representing Worthouse and Falken, Deane dominated the bracket despite an issue he was having due to a flaw with the rack and pinion in his steering assembly.
 This win at the Oman Drift Championship gives Deane his thirteenth title win.

 Having successfully defended his Formula Drift Championship title, James Deane returned for the 2019 season, which would prove to be Deane's toughest Formula D season since his return to the series in 2017.
 On 19 October 2019 Deane was crowned 2019 Formula Drift Champion for the 3rd year in a row, making him the first driver in the sport's history to pull off a 3-peat.
-Deane is tied with Chris Forsberg for most Formula Drift championship titles; However Forsberg's championships were nonconsecutive, giving reason for many to hail James "The Machine" Deane as the best drifter on the planet.
+Deane is tied with Chris Forsberg and Fredric Aasbø for most Formula Drift championship titles; However Forsberg's and Aasbø's championships were nonconsecutive, giving reason for many to hail James "The Machine" Deane as the best drifter on the planet.

 As a result of the COVID-19 Pandemic, the Worthouse Drift Team withdrew from the 2020 Formula Drift championship.
 In the same statement, it was also announced that James Deane will no longer be competing with Worthouse.

 On 3 March 2021, Deane announced that he would be competing in the 2021 Russian Drift Series with the AIMOL Drift Team.
 He would compete alongside teammates Daigo Saito and Charles NG.